datanav/docs/technical/crmoffice-exact.rst

      - "string"

-Crmoffice Companies to Exact Addresses
+CRMOffice Companies to Exact Addresses
 --------------------------------------
-Every Crmoffice Companies will be synchronized with a Exact Addresses.
+Every CRMOffice Companies will be synchronized with a Exact Addresses.

-Once a link between a Crmoffice Companies and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a CRMOffice Companies and a Exact Addresses is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Crmoffice Companies and a Exact Addresses:
+The following properties are synchronized between a CRMOffice Companies and a Exact Addresses:

 .. list-table::
    :header-rows: 1

-   * - Crmoffice Companies Property
+   * - CRMOffice Companies Property
      - Exact Addresses Property
      - Exact Data Type
    * - postAddress.country